Human-Autonomy Interaction

 Virtual experimentation in video game environments primarily focus on capturing user self-reported experiences towards virtually prototyped technologies because these environments have been primarily designed for users to interact within them.
 Although user self-reported experiences are important, direct observation of user behaviors should be utilized to complement self-reports because self-reported responses are not always congruent with users’ actual behaviors with technology and introduces individual biases.

-However, currently it is difficult for an observer to spectate users in video game environments because the spectating interfaces are often designed as an afterthought.
+However, it is difficult for an observer to spectate users in video game environments because the spectating interfaces are often designed as an afterthought.
 Spectators can only either follow a single user from a first-person perspective, control a spectator camera to freely roam within the video game environment, or utilize a customized interface designed for a single game.
 Consequently, current spectating interfaces are not suitable for virtual experimentation because they do not consider the needs of an external observer such as spectating at different levels of organization; interpreting large quantities of data with complex interactions between users; and monitoring the intent, state, and actions of a user or a group of users.

 - Identify the requirements from GVSC and ARC for a spectator interface during virtual experiments.